 “Blame it on the name.
 Blodwyn Pig.
-It was a little too easy to look the other way back in the day.
+It made it a little too easy to look the other way back in the day.
 In fact, it was decades after the fact that I even heard it was the band Mick Abrahams formed when he split from Jethro Tull after only one album.
 And it’s all there really, the same sort of jazz, blues, rock, pop (but mostly blues) that the early Tull was delivering.
 And it was good.
 Hell, See My Way’s a genuine treasure.
 How did we all miss that one?
 Must’ve been the name.
-Blodwyn Pig is not a good name for a Band.”
+Blodwyn Pig is not a good name for a great band.”
 (Philip Random)

 1983’s Dazzle Ships was the last Orchestral Manoeuvres in the Dark album that felt necessary.
 Smart pop that wasn’t afraid to get experimental, and it worked (for the most part anyway – it actually rated as a commercial disaster at the time).
 “Radio Waves stood out because I was just getting started on my own radio adventures at the time.
 From the transmitter to the receiver.
 Sounds simple until you get profoundly high and suddenly you realize, it’s not just the machines that are transmitting and receiving, it’s human beings, human hearts, human souls.
 It’s all one big cosmic pop extravaganza, and you can dance to it.”
 (Philip Random)

 In their early days, Pop Will Eat Itself presented as dumbshit grebos, getting wasted, kerranging away in the garage with guitars and beatbox.
 And yet, their future genius was already hiding in plain in the guise of a cover of an obscure Shriekback groover turned sideways and rocked up into two-and-a-half minutes of full-on psychedelic revelation.
 Because it is true, everything that rises does converge … if you’re high enough.